z3z1ma/dbt-feature-flags/README.md

 These are available *anywhere* dbt jinja is evaluated.
 That includes profiles.yml, dbt_project.yml, models, macros, etc.

 `feature_flag(flag: str) -> bool`: Looks for boolean variation flag.
 By default returns False.
 Most flags are boolean.
-Will throw RuntimeError if different return type is detected.
+Will throw ValueError if different return type is detected.

 `feature_flag_str(flag: str) -> str`: Looks for string variation flag.
 By default returns "".
-Will throw RuntimeError if different return type is detected.
+Will throw ValueError if different return type is detected.

 `feature_flag_num(flag: str) -> float | int`: Looks for number variation flag.
 By default returns 0.
-Will throw RuntimeError if different return type is detected.
+Will throw ValueError if different return type is detected.

 `feature_flag_json(flag: str) -> dict | list`: Looks for json variation flag.
 By default returns an empty dict {}.
-Will throw RuntimeError if different return type is detected.
+Will throw ValueError if different return type is detected.

 ## Examples